drmonkeysee/ecs-scheduler/README.md

 }
 ```

 This is a minimal job creation request; `taskDefinition` and `schedule` are the only required fields.
-Notice the 201 response gives you an href pointing at the newly created job.
-Following this url gives you the following:
+Notice the 201 response contains an href pointing at the newly created job.
+Following this url gives us the following:

 ```sh
 > curl -i http://localhost:5000/jobs/test-task